How to Tell When You Need a Roof ReplacementPublished on Wednesday March 29, 2017

 - Get a warranty.
 When you purchase a warranty, you’re not just ensuring that future repairs are covered — you’re committing to a higher-quality roof.

 - Hire a tree cutter.
 Trim trees near your home so they don’t become projectiles during a storm or superhighways for animals to access your roof.

 - Inspect your roof for damage after a storm.
 Don’t assume everything is OK after your neighborhood is blasted by snow, hail or wind.

 - Abide by the terms of your roofing warranty.
 You paid for it!
 Make sure you follow the terms of the warranty to ensure that when you need it, you can use it.

 Need a new roof?

 It may be time to replace your roof.
-Call 844-602-LONG or contact us online to request an estimate for a roof replacement.
+Contact us online to request an estimate for a roof replacement.
 We build trust and peace of mind into every Long Roof.